hugoLarrousse/myPersonnalChatBot/README.md

 ### What I want?
 #### First iteration :
-A bot who provide me information about essential at any moment of the day:
+A bot who provide me information about essential at any moment of the day: (as a half of a personal assistant)

 What is these informations?
-* weather
+* weather (in process)
 * time
 * agenda
 * main news
 * google keep (things to do today)
+* remind things when  it's necessary
 * ...

 ### Second Iteration :